AdobeDocs/destination-sdk.en/help/getting-started.md

 * `x-sandbox-name: {SANDBOX_NAME}`
 * `x-sandbox-id: {SANDBOX_ID}`

-The Adobe Exchange team will provide you with your sandbox name and ID, which you are required to use in calls to the Destination SDK API endpoints.
+The Adobe Exchange team provides you with your sandbox name and ID, which you are required to use in calls to the Destination SDK API endpoints.

 ## Allowlisting